Sheifc/Sheifc/README.md

 ---

-### Experienced in Data & AI, Expanding into Cybersecurity | Leader at AI League, Organizer at Cybersecurity Team - 42 Malaga
+### Experienced in Data & AI, Expanding into Cybersecurity
+### Leader at AI League, Organizer at Cybersecurity League - 42 Malaga

 ---